Shekharpoonia/calendar-class-php/readme.txt

 3. What's new in this version
 =============================

-- Bug Fix: starting week on certian days causes a calendar display issues Property $week_start_on has been replaced by $week_start
+- Bug Fix: Windows platform does not support %e modifier for strftime function detect windows platform and use %#d instead

 For complete feature list visit style-vs-substance.com